 I hope you had the best business year possible.
 Unfortunately, the economy is still hopping like a rabbit and there is still much political and economic uncertainty around the world.

-The good news is the outlook is significantly brighter for 2014, and we are witnessing many signs of sustainable improvement.
+The good news is the outlook is significantly brighter, and we are witnessing many signs of sustainable improvement.

 The holiday season is a busy period for business owners and managers, as well as the time to spend with family.
 But, it is also the perfect time to reflect on how you did last year, both personally and professionally, and to plan your strategy for the year ahead.
 It is important to know how you will continue to develop and grow in 2014?

 This is the time to sit with your team, your managers, business partners and significant other to determine how you can work towards common objectives in your business and personal life.

 Most of us remember the response from the Cheshire cat when Alice (in Wonderland) came to a fork in the road and asked “Which road should I take?”
 The cat responded, “Where do you want to go?”
 When Alice answered “I don’t know”, he said, “Then it really doesn’t matter what road you take”.